Using links in guidance content: a risky business

 Putting links at the end of sentences is better for all users.
 The Readability Guidelines say: “When you place a link mid-sentence, users have to stop and read text on both sides of a link.
 This adds cognitive load and slows people down.
 It may cause readability challenges for autistic users.”

-Readability Guidelines advice on links.
+Readability Guidelines advice on links (opens new tab)

 Placing links at the end of sentences is better for accessibility